ma-compbio/SNIPER/README.md

 ### CUDA and cuDNN:

+SNIPER was developed using a NVidia GeForce GTX 1080 Ti.
 SNIPER uses [CUDA 9.0](https://developer.nvidia.com/cuda-90-download-archive) and [cuDNN](https://developer.nvidia.com/cudnn) v7.0.5 to run Keras on the `tensorflow-gpu` backend.
 SNIPER should work with recent versions of CUDA and cuDNN as well.
 Please email kxiong@andrew.cmu.edu with any questions regarding python and CUDA environments.

+Because there are so many versions of NVidia GPUs, we cannot say for certain how long SNIPER will need to finish training.
+For reference, SNIPER takes approximately 15 seconds to train one epoch of its autoencoder.
+For users without a dedicated NVidia GPU, SNIPER will still work but take significantly longer to train.

 # Usage